akin-aa/top-uk-youtubers-2025/README.md

 Each project is an opportunity to sharpen my skills, understand industry tools and standards, and build a portfolio that demonstrates not just what I’ve learned, but how I think and solve problems.

 ### Credit:
-Stephen | Data on YouTube. [see here to find the YouTube guided project- Excel to Power BI Portfolio Project | Full End-to-End Data Project.](https://www.youtube.com/watch?v=mm_sN-Elplg&t=39s)
+Stephen | Data on YouTube.
+[Click here to find the YouTube guided project- Excel to Power BI Portfolio Project | Full End-to-End Data Project.](https://www.youtube.com/watch?v=mm_sN-Elplg&t=39s)